 • Able to juggle multiple tasks at once

-• College student or recent college graduate
+• College graduate

 • Preferred: international experience, familiarity with photography and video editing, and social media marketing experience.